Cembrun/Checkbell-V2/DEPLOYMENT.md

   - `SESSION_SECRET` (strong random string)
   - `FRONTEND_URLS` or `FRONTEND_URL` = `https://<your-frontend-url>`
   - (optional) `ADMIN_DEFAULT_PASSWORD`
+  - `TRUST_PROXY=1` if running behind a reverse-proxy (enables secure cookie handling)
+  - Note: In production `SESSION_SECRET` is mandatory.
+The server will refuse to start without it.
 - Add a Persistent Disk and mount it to `/app/data` and `/app/uploads` (so JSON files and uploads persist)

 3) Local Docker (alternative)